 - VLAN ID of a configured VLAN which is to be used for management access, or for creating an interface to multiple subnets.
 By default, all ports on the switch are members of VLAN 1.
 However, the management station can be attached to a port belonging to any VLAN, as long as that VLAN has been assigned an IP address.
+(Range: 1-4094) - IPv6 Address Mode Defines the IPv6 address mode for the VLAN interface. - User Specified Configures a specific IPv6 address based on the Address Type setting. - AUTOCONFIG Enables stateless autoconfiguration of IPv6 addresses on an interface.
+The network portion of the address is based on prefixes received in IPv6 router advertisement messages; the host portion is based on the modified EUI-64 form of the interface identifier (i.e., the switch's MAC address).

-(Range: 1-4094) - Address Type Defines the address type configured for this interface. - Global Configures an IPv6 global unicast address with a full IPv6 address including the network prefix and host address bits, followed by a forward slash, and a decimal value indicating how many contiguous bits (from the left) of the address comprise the prefix (i.e., the network portion of the address). - EUI-64 (Extended Universal Identifier) Configures an IPv6 address for an interface using an EUI-64 interface ID in the low order 64 bits.
+- DHCP IPv6 address for the interface must be obtained from a DHCPv6 server. - Address Type Defines the address type configured for this interface. - Global Configures an IPv6 global unicast address with a full IPv6 address including the network prefix and host address bits, followed by a forward slash, and a decimal value indicating how many contiguous bits (from the left) of the address comprise the prefix (i.e., the network portion of the address). - EUI-64 (Extended Universal Identifier) Configures an IPv6 address for an interface using an EUI-64 interface ID in the low order 64 bits.

-- When using EUI-64 format for the low-order 64 bits in the host portion of the address, the value entered in the IPv6 Address field includes the network portion of the address, and the prefix length indicates how many contiguous bits (starting at the left) of the address comprise the prefix (i.e., the network portion of the address).
+When using EUI-64 format for the low-order 64 bits in the host portion of the address, the value entered in the IPv6 Address field includes the network portion of the address, and the prefix length indicates how many contiguous bits (starting at the left) of the address comprise the prefix (i.e., the network portion of the address).
 Note that the value specified in the IPv6 Address field may include some of the high-order host bits if the specified prefix length is less than 64 bits.
-If the specified prefix length exceeds 64 bits, then the bits used in the network portion of the address will take precedence over the interface identifier. - IPv6 addresses are 16 bytes long, of which the bottom 8 bytes typically form a unique host identifier based on the device's MAC address.
+If the specified prefix length exceeds 64 bits, then the bits used in the network portion of the address will take precedence over the interface identifier.

+IPv6 addresses are 16 bytes long, of which the bottom 8 bytes typically form a unique host identifier based on the device's MAC address.
 The EUI-64 specification is designed for devices that use an extended 8-byte MAC address.
 For devices that still use a 6-byte MAC address (also known as EUI-48 format), it must be converted into EUI-64 format by inverting the universal/local bit in the address and inserting the hexadecimal number FFFE between the upper and lower three bytes of the MAC address.